Management of Potbellied Pigs

 As healthy, neutered PBPs mature, they may become more aggressive and challenge other PBPs or people for status.
 Such challenges need to be addressed, or the pet may learn to use aggression to get what it wants.
 A combination of aversive techniques (eg, hand clapping, gruff vocalizations, stomping) and rewarding the PBP for positive behavior may help manage the problem.
 Failure to deter this unwanted behavior is a common reason why PBPs are placed in rescue operations or abandoned.

 Neutered PBPs should be vaccinated against erysipelas and tetanus.
 Tetanus toxoid is especially important in PBPs housed outside in contact with other species (eg, petting zoos).
 Leptospirosis vaccine (6-way) may also be considered, but there is a substantial risk of high fever after use.
 Vaccines are not specifically approved for PBPs, so those commercially available for domestic swine are substituted.
 Two initial vaccinations 3–4 wk apart are followed by boosters every 6 mo for erysipelas and every year for tetanus, or both boostered yearly at the time of annual physical examination.
 Breeding PBPs should be minimally vaccinated against erysipelas, leptospirosis (6-way), and parvovirus; they should be vaccinated twice, 3–4 wk apart, before breeding and before rebreeding or every 6–12 mo.
 Other vaccines should be used as exposure risk indicates.
 Routine vaccination against various pathogens not only minimizes sickness but helps prevent zoonotic disease and may satisfy requirements for pet licensure.
 Safety and efficacy are concerns when using commercial domestic swine vaccines in PBPs.
 Consideration should always be given to the amount of antigen per body weight that is injected, especially in small pigs.
 Excessive antigen administration may cause adverse reactions.
-No rabies vaccine is approved for use in PBPs because of the extremely low incidence of swine rabies in the USA.
+No rabies vaccine is approved for use in PBPs because of the extremely low incidence of rabies in swine in the USA.

-External and internal parasites are possible health problems in PBPs, and the zoonotic potential of sarcoptic mange and roundworms should be considered when counseling clients.
+External and internal parasites are possible health problems in PBPs, and the zoonotic potential of sarcoptic mange and roundworms should be considered when counseling owners.
 Fecal samples via fecal flotation may be evaluated in PBPs as early as 6 and 10 wk old for whipworms and roundworms, respectively.
 Dewormers, such as oral fenbendazole at 3 mg/kg/day for 3 days; ivermectin at 300 mcg/kg, SC; or doramectin at 300 mcg/kg, IM, should be used as indicated.
 Injectable ivermectin and doramectin are highly effective against sarcoptic mange, the most common external parasite in PBPs.

-The 8 needle teeth (4 deciduous lateral incisors and 4 deciduous canines) of newborn PBPs should be trimmed to prevent injury to littermates and laceration of the sow's underline.
+The eight needle teeth (four deciduous lateral incisors and four deciduous canines) of newborn PBPs should be trimmed to prevent injury to littermates and laceration of the sow’s underline.
 Four permanent canine teeth erupt at ~5–7 mo of age and are first trimmed at or after 1 yr of age.
 Elongated permanent canine teeth may cause discomfort, malocclusion, and persistent chewing motion and salivation.
 In PBPs, the canine teeth grow continually and should be cut about once a year using obstetrical wire, mechanical saws, or other instruments.
 Sedation or anesthesia is required.
 Teeth should be cut as close as possible to the gum line without cutting the oral mucosa or lips; there should be no exposed root canal after cutting the canine teeth of any type of swine.
 Tetanus antitoxin (500–1,500 U, depending on PBP size) and antibacterials are usually administered.
 In PBPs properly vaccinated with tetanus toxoid, a tetanus antitoxin injection is unnecessary.
 Tartar buildup can be removed manually by instrument scraping at the same time the canine teeth are cut.
 Dental cleaners for small animals may be used with care, positioning the head of the PBP downward during use to prevent water aspiration.

 Geriatric PBPs may have abscessed and/or exposed tooth roots; sedation (tiletamine-zolazepam 2.2 mg/kg, IM, in ham) and examination of the oral cavity with or without endoscopy is indicated if anorexia and/or bruxism are reported.
 Radiographs may be necessary to diagnose tooth root abscessation.
 Swelling followed by a draining tract at the angle of the mandible, especially in geriatric PBPs, indicates canine tooth abscessation.
 Removal is challenging even for skilled surgeons and may result in mandibular fractures.
 However, PBPs seem to recover well after tooth extraction followed by antibiotics and tetanus prophylaxis.